mandouss/sakai-client/Readme.md

 # Database Configuration

-This database explains how our database was set up to allow developers to successfully test our files locally and across platforms.
+This section explains how our database was set up to allow developers to successfully test our files locally and across platforms.
  We created a PostgresSQL database named "db" with a username: "postgres" and password: "passw0rd".
 This database holds one relation named TOKEN with the columns: 1.
 ID 2.
 ACCESS_TOKEN 3.
 REFRESH_TOKEN.
 The PSQL Query statemnts below can be used within a Terminal Shell connected to PostgresQL to create the appropriate relations:

+1. Create DATABASE db;

+2. CREATE TABLE TOKEN(ID SERIAL PRIMARY KEY, ACCESS_TOKEN VARCHAR(100) NOT NULL, REFRESH_TOKEN VARCHAR(100) NOT NULL);

 # Display Box Within Sakai